 The first line of figures immediately below represent the team's current caseload.
 The success of Housing First is its effectiveness in ending people's homelessness.
 This outcome is measured by the proportion of people who remain in their homes.
 The international findings are that between 80 and 88 per cent of people in Housing First programmes, will remain in their homes.

 In addition to the outcomes below, we've also provided assistance to at least another 765 people with advice and guidance to help find a home.

 Since August 2014, our Hamilton team has supported

 1% Gender diverse

 While single males account for nearly half of all the people we've worked with to date, we also work with many single females and people who identify as gender diverse.
-Nearly a quarter of the people we have worked with were families with dependent children.
+One-fifth of the people we have worked with were families with dependent children.